-Music NFTs are yet to take off, but there’s a lot of interest in the industry.
+Music NFTs are also slowly but steadily garnering attention in the web3 space.
+Lots of dominant and dormant forces to get acquainted with here.
 To get your web3 music career going you need the following guides:

 Sporting tokens and web3 projects were huge in 2021.
 While the initial hype died down, there are still plenty of opportunities to get involved with some of the sporting industry’s coolest projects.
 If you’re a sports lover, you must see the full list of best NFT sports projects.
 Meanwhile, here are our guides to some of the community favourites: